List of The Nightmare Before Christmas characters: Sally

 Sally is Jack Skellington's love interest, a kind, shy, and determined rag doll who tells him that Christmas and Halloween should not mix and is the only one to have doubts about his Christmas plan.
 Fiona Apple provides the vocals for "Sally's Song" on the 2006 special edition of The Nightmare Before Christmas: Original Motion Picture Soundtrack, while Amy Lee provides the vocals for "Sally's Song" on Nightmare Revisited.
 She also appears in Tim Burton's The Nightmare Before Christmas: Oogie's Revenge.
 She has detachable limbs stuffed with fall leaves and often falls apart, requiring her to sew herself back together, which she carries a set of sewing needles and thread for.
 She was stolen by Doctor Finkelstein, Halloween Town's resident mad scientist, at a young age to be his companion.
 Their relationship is rather tense, as Finkelstein insists on keeping her imprisoned under the pretext of protecting her from the outside world and not wanting her to discover her original parents who reside in Dream Town in another realm.
 However, Sally is restless and curious, and despite his attempts to keep her imprisoned, she often manages to escape by sedating him with deadly nightshade.
 It is this restlessness and a desire for something better in her life that draws her to Jack Skellington.
 In the beginning of the film, she idolizes and admires him like many residents of Halloween Town.
 However, she discovers they are connected by the desire for something more in their lives, and her feelings for him intensify.
 The two refer to each other as "friends", though Jack seems unaware of Sally's true feelings for him.
 This is because she is too shy to admit them to him, but shows them through her kindness until the end of the film, where she finally confesses to him.
 On the album to the film, it is mentioned that years later, Sandy Claws returned to Halloween Town and saw Jack had four or five skeleton children.
 While not confirmed in the original film, the official sequel novel, Long Live the Pumpkin Queen, reveals that she married Jack.
 Bryan Theiss declares that "Sally is one of those rare fantasy characters we can relate to on a certain level as much as we can to real-world characters on a more literal level."

-She is voiced by Catherine O'Hara in the film, and Kath Soucie in the video game spin-offs.
+She was voiced by Catherine O'Hara in the film, Disney Parks attractions, and the Gameloft-developed video games Disney Speedstorm and Disney Dreamlight Valley, while Kath Soucie voices her in the Kingdom Hearts video games and The Nightmare Before Christmas: Oogie's Revenge.

 Oogie Boogie

-The Oogie Boogie Man is the main antagonist, who is a large burlap sack full of bugs who works as a racist and gambler.
+The Oogie Boogie Man is the main antagonist, who is a large burlap sack full of bugs.